Singing on Dyarubbin Shores

 This workshop represents a unique opportunity to celebrate Darug language and culture on Darug country.
 One of the singing facilitators is Aunty Jacinta Tobin, a Darug elder from the Hawkesbury region.
-She recently composed a Darug language song for the Sydney Festival where it has been sung by massed choirs on Australia Day in 2017 and 2018.
+She composed a Darug language song for the Sydney Festival where it has been sung by massed choirs at Australia Day events.

 Our wonderful event organiser is Stacy-Jane Etal, a local Darug woman who is well known for her contributions to the Hawkesbury community.
 Stacy-Jane has written songs in Darug language which will also be sung at the event.
 As well as this, she and Aunty Jacinta will translate some English lyric songs into Darug language for the whole group to sing.

 Group singing is a great way to bring people together from all cultures and backgrounds.
 During this workshop the group will be invited to explore its unique sound and together create works of art honouring a culture which is both ancient and local.